Traditional marketers don’t rely enough on data.

 Data lies.
 All the time.
 Right to your face.

+How do you break the obsession with data driven marketing?
 The first step is acceptance.
-The second includes a few of these low-hanging-fruit tips.
+The second includes a few of these low-hanging-fruit tips that change your approach to the marketing strategy for your customer journey.

 But the last is the most important.
 Don’t fool yourself.
 You need eyeballs and visibility and awareness to drive anything.